-Today I met a woman at the beach.
-She caught my eye as she was the only person on the beach who was just looking at the sunset.
+At the beach, a woman caught my eye.
+She was the only person on the beach who was just looking at the sunset.
 Just staring.
-Not taking photos, not exercising, or talking to a friend, just staring at the sunset for several minutes without moving.
-Occasionally she’d walk back a few feet, then take in the sunset for a few more minutes, then move a few feet to the left, and just stare at the horizon.
-I thought that was cool, that I’d like to talk to her.
+Not taking photos, not exercising or talking to a friend, just staring at the sunset.
+Without moving.
+Occasionally she’d walk back a few feet, then take in the sunset for a few more minutes, then move a few feet to the left or right, and just stare at the horizon.
+I thought I’d like to talk to her.
 We made eye contact at some point, I nodded and smiled at her, and she walked over.
 She asked if I took any good photos of the beautiful sunset.
 We talked and she mentioned she was an artist, a painter.
 She also casually mentioned she talks to angels.
 She then asked if we (my friend and I) wanted to visit her house/gallery a few minutes away.
-We all agreed that we’d enjoy the sunset a bit longer and then go.
+We agreed that we’d enjoy the sunset a bit longer and then go.
 It got dark and chilly, and we left the beach.

 We walked several minutes down a few narrow streets, two or three turns, to a small wooden house in a quiet neighborhood. お邪魔します.
 Inside was filled with small and large paintings of vague, mostly angelic faces and otherworldly characters.
-Golds, silvers, pastels—colors of a welcoming heaven.
-All were uplifting and gave me a warm, hopeful feeling tinged with mysterious esotericism.
+Golds, silvers, pastels—colors of heaven.
+All were uplifting and gave me a warm, hopeful feeling tinged with mystery.
 She said she sees visions and paints them without really thinking.
 There were large seashells scattered about the rooms, a guitar in one corner, an upright piano in another.
-Signs of a life long lived, precious, meaningful things.
+Signs of a life long lived.
+Precious, meaningful things.
 My friend played the piano.
 We talked a lot.
 She lived in Italy for awhile.
-She liked hugs, and she gave us each one, which sounds unremarkable, but is kind of a rarity here, especially for strangers you meet at the beach. お邪魔しました.
+She liked hugs and gave us each one, which sounds unremarkable but is kind of rare here—especially for strangers you meet at the beach. お邪魔しました.